Babar0051/Assignment-2-Pixel-Perfect-Figma-to-Next.js-with-Tailwind-CSS/README.md

 # Assignment-2-Pixel-Perfect-Figma-to-Next.js-with-Tailwind-CSS
 This project focuses on accurately implementing a Figma design, matching layout, spacing, typography, and colors to create a seamless, high-quality UI.
 Develop the page within a Next.js project, leveraging Tailwind CSS for clean, structured styling.

+This project, Build a Pixel-Perfect Page Using Next.js and Tailwind CSS, focuses on accurately replicating the provided Figma design (https://www.figma.com/design/iDLLEdqoM8g4CltrfgsaXC/Assignment-II?node-id=0-1&t=VYdf5Th4CU2TZpV2-1) with precision in layout, spacing, typography, and color for a pixel-perfect UI.
+Utilizing Next.js as the framework and Tailwind CSS for styling, the project ensures efficient, responsive, and scalable web design.
+This assignment strengthens skills in transforming designs into code, reinforcing knowledge of Next.js and Tailwind CSS to build modern, high-quality web interfaces.